-All clear?
 Two final points to note:

-Receive compensation only if trip cancellation is for a covered reason
+You can receive compensation only if trip cancellation is for a covered reason

 It seems almost silly that I have to say this, but if your travel insurance does cover miles and points, claims can only be made if you can’t travel for a covered reason.
 That’s to say, you can’t just change your mind about traveling and expect to be compensated (exception: Aviva’s “trip cancellation for any reason” feature).